Considerations During the Selection Process

 Why Include Funding for Planning?

-The 2017 school bond referendum includes planning money for renovations at Falls Church High School and Frost Middle School, the new Fairfax/Oakton Area Elementary School, five elementary school renovations and three high school addition projects.
-By dedicating funds for project planning into one bond issue and actual construction money into a later bond issue allows timely implementation of the projects without committing the county’s bonding authority for construction costs earlier than necessary.
+The 2019 school bond referendum includes planning money for the new Silver Line Elementary School and five elementary school renovations.
+Dedicating funds for project planning into one bond issue and actual construction money into a later bond issue allows timely implementation of the projects without committing the county’s bonding authority for construction costs earlier than necessary.
 Some projects need added time for land acquisition; other projects may require complicated construction designs or lengthy government approval procedures.
 With preplanning, such complicated projects can be completed earlier than they otherwise would have been, had planning and construction been authorized concurrently.

 - Aaa from Moody’s Investors Service.